Load-Balanced Portfolio Hosting

 • Directory listing is turned off.

-• Security headers include Content Security Policy, Referrer Policy, and X-Content-Type-Options.
+• Security headers include HSTS, Content Security Policy, Referrer Policy, X-Frame-Options, and X-Content-Type-Options.

 Why This Matters